Electricity Commission of New South Wales

 The Electricity Commission of New South Wales, sometimes called Elcom, was a statutory authority responsible for electricity generation and its bulk transmission throughout New South Wales, Australia.
 The commission was established on 22 May 1950 by the Electricity Commission Act 1950 to take control of power generation in the State.
-The commission acquired the power stations and main transmission lines of the four major supply authorities: Southern Electricity Supply, Sydney County Council, the Department of Railways and the Electric Light and Power Supply Corporation Ltd, known as the Balmain Electric Light Company, to acquire the Balmain Power Station.
+The commission acquired the power stations and main transmission lines of the four major supply authorities: Southern Electricity Supply, Sydney County Council, the Department of Railways and the Electric Light and Power Supply Corporation Ltd, also known as the Balmain Electric Light Company, the owner and operator of Balmain Power Station.
 The commission was responsible for the centralised co-ordination of electricity generation and transmission in the State, and some local councils continued to be distributors of electricity only.

 History

 Formation and expansion

 The Electricity Commission of New South Wales was formed in 1950 to take over and manage electricity generation across the state, as part of the post-war reconstruction.
-Until then, power generation and distribution in the state involved a variety of authorities, the four major ones being Southern Electricity Supply, Sydney County Council, the New South Wales Government Railways (NSWGR), and the Electric Light and Power Supply Corporation Ltd, known as the Balmain Electric Light Company.
+Until then, power generation and distribution in the state involved a variety of authorities, the four major ones being Southern Electricity Supply, Sydney County Council (SCC), the New South Wales Government Railways (NSWGR), and the Electric Light and Power Supply Corporation Ltd, known as the Balmain Electric Light Company.
 Between 1936 and 1952, Sydney County Council was responsible for electricity generation and distribution in the City of Sydney, and operated the Bunnerong and Pyrmont Power Stations until they were transferred to the Electricity Commission in 1952.
 In 1953, the commission acquired the White Bay Power Station from the NSWGR.
-Under the Balmain Electric Light Company Purchase Act 1950, the commission acquired the company's Balmain Power Station.
+Under the Balmain Electric Light Company Purchase Act 1950, the commission acquired the company's Balmain Power Station, although a lengthy dispute over asset valuation delayed the takeover of the Balmain assets until 1956.

+From 1947, Sydney County Council had plans to erect a coal-fired power station, on the Georges River, at 'Lugarno', but the site was actually on the southern side of the river, opposite Lugarno.
+The site had been in line with the SCC's prior practice of placing generation close to consumers, but there was local opposition to the proposal.
+Once the Commission was formed, it took control of the Lugarno power station project, which was effectively abandoned when it was deferred in November 1950.

+The Commission adopted the practice of siting its new power stations near coal mines and using large transmission lines to feed centres of population, which had already begun to be implemented by the Department of Railways and Southern Electricity Supply.
+The tenders received for the Lugarno power station were reused as the basis of Wallerawang 'A' power station.

 Between 1950 and 1960, the Commission more than tripled power capacity in the State, from 490 to 1800 megawatts.
 At first, this involved completing the expansion of Bunnerong, White Bay, Balmain, and Pyrmont power stations, and constructing new power stations already designed by the NSWGR: Tallawarra near Port Kembla (1954), Wangi, at Lake Macquarie (1956), and Wallerawang, near Lithgow (1957).